mauriziopiu/studies-dataviz/README.md

 ## Usage Rights, License & Disclaimer

 **You may** freely use, adjust/modify and share this code (and resulting visualisations) with other people - as long as you mention me as the original author.
 If you publicly share adaptations of this work, you have to do it under the same license.

-**You may not** make money with the code in this repository.
+**You may not** make money with the code in this repository (unless otherwise discussed).
 If you think you have figured out a way to monetize this code, contact me and we will figure out some solution.

 Basically the CC-BY-NC-SA license.
 I might update this text as soon as I find the actually appropriate license that says all the stuff from above.